 Our courses are ideal for those with a natural curiosity who are looking for a rewarding career in the community, police and justice sectors.
 In these roles, you'll get the chance to implement positive changes in people's lives.

 Experts at Staffordshire University dissect controversial crimes that shocked the world.

 Read the latest updates from the School of Law, Policing and Forensics at Staffordshire University

-We have Libraries and Service desks on all our sites in Stoke, Stafford and Shrewsbury.
+We have Libraries and Service desks at both sites in Stoke-on-Trent and Stafford.
 All have experienced and friendly staff who can answer your IT queries, help you to access resources, show you how to research for your assignments and even help with referencing.